 What happens if I cannot cast my vote?

-If you are unable to cast your vote, you can request for the Chair/Administrator to assist you with your vote.
-Once they have entered your vote per your direction, you will receive an email confirmation of your vote.
+If you are unable to cast your vote, you can request that the Chair/Administrator assist you with your vote.
+Once they have entered your vote according to your direction (and your comment if asked), you will receive an email confirmation of your vote.

 Can a vote be opened early?

-by clicking on the countdown clock, ticking Start Now and then Update.
+by clicking the countdown clock, ticking Start Now, then Update.

 Can I close the vote early, even if not everyone has voted?

-Yes, although not best practice, a vote can be closed early.
+Yes, although not good practice, a vote can be closed early.
 If your Automation settings are at 100% (BoardPro Default Setting) and not everyone has voted, the vote will not pass.
-In which case you can re-open the vote and Assist the remaining Voters.
+In which case, you can re-open the vote and assist the remaining Voters.

 Can the vote be re-opened?

-Yes, in the very rare event that a mistake was made, a vote may be re-opened.
-Although those who have already voted will not be able to change their vote.
+Yes, in the very rare event that a mistake was made, a vote may be reopened.
+However, those who have already voted will not be able to change their vote.
+When reopening a vote, it's essential to maintain transparency by documenting the reason for reopening.
+Any corrections or changes should be clearly noted in the final decision to maintain proper governance.
+If a flying minute has expired and you need to extend the voting deadline or implement changes, you can reopen it.

 Where can I find the decision for the Flying Minutes?

-Why is my Not Approved Decision not being shown in the Minutes or the Decision Register?
+Why is my Not Approved Decision not being shown in the Minutes?

-If a Flying Minute is not approved then it isn't really a decision.
-BoardPro is only showing Approved FM Decisions in the Minutes of the next meeting.
+If a Flying Minute isn't approved, it isn't really a decision.
+BoardPro shows Approved FM Decisions in the Minutes of the next meeting.
+Non-approved flying Minutes can be found on the Between Meetings page under Outcome.

 Can a Flying Minute be Locked?